What’s up, Hungry People!

 So, let’s cook up a sensational stuffing that will steal the show on Thanksgiving Day!
 Don’t be afraid to get creative and add your own unique twist.
 Remember, cooking is all about experimenting and making it your own.
 Enjoy the warmth and joy of the holiday season as you savor every delicious bite of this homemade stuffing.

 Easy Thanksgiving Stuffing

-- Preheat the oven to 400 F. In a skillet over medium heat, add the butter, chopped apple, leek, red onion, celery, and garlic.
-Season with salt and pepper, then saute until the apples are beginning to brown and caramelize.
+- Preheat the oven to 400°F. In a skillet over medium heat, add the butter, chopped apple, leek, red onion, celery, and garlic.
+Season with salt and pepper, then sauté until the apples are beginning to brown and caramelize.

-- Dot the exposed top of the stuffing with butter, then roast covered for 20 minutes and then for an additional 20-30 minutes until the top is browned and turning crusty.
+- Roast the stuffing covered for 20 minutes, then uncover and continue roasting for an additional 20-30 minutes until the top is browned and turning crusty.

 - Serve the delicious stuffing with your Thanksgiving dinner, and enjoy!